ray-project/ray/doc/source/serve/advanced-guides/advanced-autoscaling.md

 To use autoscaling, you need to define the minimum and maximum number of resources allowed for your system.

 * **`min_replicas`**: This is the minimum number of replicas for the deployment.
 If you want to ensure your system can deal with a certain level of traffic at all times, set `min_replicas` to a positive number.
 On the other hand, if you anticipate periods of no traffic and want to scale to zero to save cost, set `min_replicas = 0`.
-Note that setting `min_replicas = 0` causes higher tail latencies.
+Note that setting `min_replicas = 0` causes higher tail latencies; when you start sending traffic, the deployment scales up, and there will be a cold start time as Serve waits for replicas to be started to serve the request.
 * **`max_replicas`**: This is the maximum number of replicas for the deployment.
 This should be greater than `min_replicas`.
+Ray Serve Autoscaling relies on the Ray Autoscaler to scale up more nodes when the currently available cluster resources (CPUs, GPUs, etc.) are not enough to support more replicas.
 * **`initial_replicas`**: This is the number of replicas that are started initially for the deployment.